-On the other hand, Apple records all the users, no matter if it’s a returning user or a new one.
-As a result, the total install numbers reported from Apple Search Ads will be higher than the total install numbers attributed by MMP which will create data discrepancies.
+On the other hand, Apple Search Ads records all users, which includes returning users.
+As a result, the total install numbers reported from Apple Search Ads may be higher than the total install numbers attributed by MMP which will create data discrepancies.

 Installs from LAT On users

-Depending on the limitations and goals of the campaign, there are two effective approaches to overcome this; either by minimizing data discrepancies or by working through data discrepancies.
+Depending on the limitations and goals of the campaign, there are two effective approaches – minimize data discrepancies or by work through them.

 Advertisers should decide which approach they should be taking according to their different data points.
 In order to minimize and avoid data discrepancies, advertisers should rely less on estimators so that the measurement of performance and the optimizations will become much easier and trustworthy.
-This can be achieved through excluding the LAT On and returning users from their targeting.
+This can be achieved through excluding LAT On and returning users from their targeting.
 (Tip: Avoid narrowing your audience too much.You might overlook interested customers, limiting your impressions and ultimately, your conversions.)

 On the other hand, advertisers whose KPIs have already been achieved mainly focus on scaling their acquisitions by working through data discrepancies and understanding them.
 This approach can be followed through including LAT On and returning users in advertisers targeting.
 Although this might create difficulty for measuring the optimal performance, by relying more on estimations, the targeted pool of users will increase and scaling the volume of acquisitions will become much easier for the advertisers.

 So, how can we measure the performance of LAT On users?
 How efficient is it to rely on those estimations?
-One of the channels to catch LAT On users is considered as Apple Search Ads because it reports the exact number of users who enable LAT On and LAT Off.
-This particular Apple Search Ads report helps the advertisers to have more reliable estimations for possible data discrepancies.
-By overcoming those data discrepancies, the optimal performance of the campaign is likely to be increased.
+Apple Search Ads reports the exact number of users who enable LAT On and LAT Off.
+This helps advertisers have more reliable estimations for possible data discrepancies.
+By eliminating those data discrepancies, the optimal performance of the campaign is likely to be increased.

 How to estimate the performance of LAT On users?

 As described, Apple Search Ads is considered as a channel that reports the breakdown of installs coming from both LAT On and LAT Off users.
-There are certain steps that Apple Search Ads takes to make estimations for the calculation of total installs :
+There are certain steps to take to make the calculation of total installs:

 Step 1: Calculation of LAT On rate of Apple Search Ads installs: